ArshiL610/workstation-booking/README.md

 - Frontend Repo: [Frontend](https://github.com/ArshiL610/workstation-booking.git)
 - Backend Repo: [Backend](https://github.com/ArshiL610/workstation-booking/tree/main/Workstation_Booking_Backend)

+## Key Features

+- **Secure Data Storage**: This application employs standard encryption techniques to safeguard user data, ensuring that all notes and personal information are stored securely.

+- **Password Encryption**: User passwords are securely encrypted using industry-standard hashing algorithm(SHA 256), providing an extra layer of protection for user accounts.

+- **One-Time Password (OTP) Mechanism**: For added security, this workstation-booking application implements OTP mechanisms for password reset.
+Users can reset their passwords securely through a one-time code sent to their registered email address.

+- **Email Notifications**: Stay informed with automatic email notifications for essential account activities.

+- **User-Friendly Interface**: This application is designed with a clean and intuitive user interface, providing a seamless experience for users of all technical backgrounds.

 ## Prerequisites

 Before running the Workstation Booking App, ensure you have the following prerequisites installed: